RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Method

 \paragraph{Stage 1: Single-Image Parameter Tuning.} Stage 1 uses a fixed training image to train the agent on error reduction through sequential parameter adjustments and termination detection.
 Once behavior stabilizes and the agent reliably stops at convergence, we proceed to Stage 2.

-\paragraph{Stage 2: Multi-Image Adaptive Tuning.} We use a curriculum pool $\mathcal{D}_c=\{x_1,\dots,x_M\}$ ($M{=}5$).
+\paragraph{Stage 2: Multi-Image Tuning.} We use a curriculum pool $\mathcal{D}_c=\{x_1,\dots,x_M\}$ ($M{=}5$).
 For each training data $x_i$, the agent runs 5 consecutive episodes, then cycles to $x_{i+1}$ (wrapping after $x_M$).
-This cyclic schedule reduces environment resets, captures short-horizon patterns in the replay buffer, and exploits SAC’s off-policy experience reuse for stable updates.
+This cyclic schedule reduces environment resets, captures short-horizon patterns in the replay buffer, and exploits SAC's off-policy experience reuse for stable updates.